 The decade from the mid-sixties on brought some change to the leadership structure as well as the demographics of the church.
 In 1964, Brother Baghdasar Ajemian emigrated from Lebanon and served as a lay preacher on Sundays when Rev. Touryan could not be there.
 Then later in 1973, Brother Missak Hairapetian emigrated from Iran and began assisting Brother Ajemian in leading Sunday services until 1985 when Brother Ajemian moved to Fresno.
 For a time, Brother Hairapetian took care of the day-to-day pastoral roles of the church and particularly had a heart for reaching young people and restarting the youth ministries of the church.

 In the mid 1980s Rev. Dikran Shanlian was serving as associate pastor at the AEBC Pasadena and would often drive Rev. Touryan to Silver Lake.
 During a few of these Sunday visits, Rev. Shanlian was asked to preach and a short time later was asked to serve as their pastor.
 The young pastor now had a congregation much older than himself to pastor and a humble budget to grow.
-Yet Brother Shahbaghlian, Brother Hairapetian and others saw within him a leader the congregation desperately needed and he was ordainged as senior pastor in 1988 by Rev. Konsulian, Brother Hairapetian, Antranig Afsharian and the elders of the church.
+Yet Brother Shahbaghlian, Brother Hairapetian and others saw within him a leader the congregation desperately needed and he was ordained as senior pastor in 1988 by Rev. Konsulian, Missak Hairapetian, Antranig Afsharian, Rev. Habib Alajaji, Dr. Yeghia Babikian and the elders of the church.

 In 1987, AEBC started publishing its newsletter, “Բարի Լուր” (Good News).
 The newsletter began as a monthly publication and in 2018 became a quarterly publication.
 Each issue features an article written by Pastor Shanlian along with church news and announcements.